Rob-Pait/dreamcloud-docs/firstapp/source/getting_started.rst

 .. only:: shade

-    You can use an interactive Python shell by calling :code:`python -i` or :code:`ipython`.

-    FIXME
-    Use your credentials above to specify the cloud provider name, user name, password, project_name and region_name in the file :file:`~/.config/openstack/clouds.yml`.
+    Create a configuration file to store your user name, password, project_name in :file:`~/.config/openstack/clouds.yml`.

     .. literalinclude:: ../samples/shade/clouds.yml
         :language: yaml

+    You can use an interactive Python shell by calling :code:`python -i` or :code:`ipython`.

     .. literalinclude::  ../samples/shade/getting_started.py
         :start-after: step-1